-6. Ezekiel (1:28) compared his vision of God to a vision of the rainbow:
+5. Ezekiel (1:28) compared his vision of God to a vision of the rainbow:

-Like the appearance of the bow which would be in the cloud on a day of rain, so was the appearance of the shining brightness around the One, the appearance of the likeness of the glory of Hashem!
+Like the appearance of the bow which would be in the cloud on a day of rain, so was the appearance of the shining brightness around the One, the appearance of the likeness of the glory of YHVH!

-An ancient midrash understood this to mean that the rainbow is an image God:
+A ancient mystical midrash, Mishnat Shir Hashirim, understood this to mean that the rainbow is an image of God:

 "My Beloved is white (clear) and red / tzach v'edom" [Song.
 5:10]-this likeness is from red, from black, from green, from white (i.e., from all the colors of the rainbow as described by the ancients); such is the likeness of the Holy One, "like the appearance of the bow in the cloud" [Ezek.
 1:28].
-(Mishnat Shir Hashirim)